 The Gas Company has identified and reported to California environmental authorities 42 former gas manufacturing sites for which it (together with other utilities as to 21 of the sites) may have remedial obligations under environmental laws.
-In addition, the Company is one of a large number of major corporations that have been named by federal authorities as potentially responsible parties for environmental remediation of two other industrial sites and a landfill site.
-As of June 30, 1994, five gas manufacturing sites had been remediated and certified by California environmental authorities.
-One industrial site had also been removed from the list of environmental liabilities through settlement and subsequent release by the committee of responsible parties and federal authorities.
-There are 37 gas manufacturing sites which remain to be investigated or remediated, in addition to one landfill site and one industrial disposal site.
-It is anticipated that the investigation, and if necessary, remediation of these sites will be completed over a period of from 10 years to 20 years.
+As of September 30, 1994, five of these sites have been remediated and two additional sites are in the process of remediation.
+It is anticipated that the investigation and, if necessary, remediation of the remaining 35 sites will be completed over a period of from 10 years to 20 years.
+In addition, the Company is one of a large number of major corporations identified by the United States Environmental Protection Agency as potentially responsible for environmental remediation of a large landfill site and two industrial waste disposal facilities.